 A very limited palette of colours was available when our heritage buildings were constructed.
-Exterior walls were generally pale, with doors and windows painted in a contrasting colour.
-Using light colours on walls gave greater emphasis to the three-dimensional effect of plaster decoration.
-This can be enhanced by using tones of the same colour.
+Exterior walls, if painted, were generally pale, with doors and windows accented.
+Decorative elements were often painted lighter colours to greater emphasize the three-dimensional effect of the plaster decoration.

 - Resene Whites & Neutrals

 - Other paint suppliers may also be used provided the selected colours are similar to those within the above Resene palettes.

 Please contact Council’s Urban Design and Heritage Planner, Shannon Baxter, at 03 211 1777 or firstname.lastname@example.org to discuss your colour scheme.